jagenjo/wide/README.md

 You cannot get into a level above the folder specified in the config.

+## Problems

+Remember that the editor can only access files that have the privileges set to +rw for the group that belongs the http server (usually www-data).
+Otherwise the editor won't be able to access the files.

 ## Contact

 For any suggestions or comments, you can contact me at javi.agenjo@gmail.com